wdv4758h/pypy-extradoc/scipyUS2016/proposal.rst

 Abstract (500 words or less)
 ____________________________

-PyPy is used in the "other" python world of web servers and text processing.
+PyPy is used successfully in the world of web servers and text processing.
 What can it do for data crunching?
 How can it possibly work with Numpy and the rest of the Scientific Python data stack?
 In this talk I will briefly survey what is PyPy, our two approaches to compatibility with Numpy, and what that